songweijia/fffs/README.md

   <value>4096</value>
 </property>
 ```
-3) Package size represents the maximum write log resolution.
-The default package size is 64KB.
+3) Packet size represents the maximum write log resolution.
+The default packet size is 64KB.
 Use larger one for better performance if the application is tolerant to coarse log resolution.
 ```xml
 <property>
   <name>dfs.client-write-packet-size</name>